Italy flag Italy: Business Environment

 The Italian legislation provides several reduced VAT rates:

-- 4% for listed food, drinks, and agricultural products, books, newspapers and periodicals, medical equipment, and supplies of food and drink in a staff restaurant.
+- 4% for books, newspapers and periodicals, certain foodstuffs, e-books and other e-publishing materials with ISBN and ISSN codes, medical equipment, supplies of food and drink in a staff restaurant

 Other Consumption Taxes